pusher/pusher-http-dotnet/README.md

 From v4.0.0 onwards, this library uses the `async` / `await` [syntax](https://msdn.microsoft.com/en-gb/library/mt674882.aspx) from .NET 4.5+.

-This means that you can now use the Pusher Channels .NET library asynchronously using the following code style:
+This means that you can now use the Channels .NET library asynchronously using the following code style:

 ```
 using PusherServer;